We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 In Tequila, the agave fields are a sight to behold, stretching as far as the eye can see.

-Together with the facilities for making tequila (using ancient methods to bake the agave in rock-lined pits in the ground), these fields have been designated a UNESCO World Heritage Site.
+The facilities here use ancient methods for making tequila, baking the agave in rock-lined pits in the ground.
+As a result, these fields and facilities have been designated a UNESCO World Heritage Site.

 The greenest among the magical towns of Mexico is the agricultural hub of Mascota.
 As you arrive, you’ll be dazzled by a valley that’s covered with every shade of green found in nature.